 The Marlborough Earth Day Fair is an annual community event that encourages and celebrates environmental sustainability.
 The Marlborough Earth Day Fair is organized by Green Marlborough and has been taking place at Ghiloni Park every spring since 2007.
 This fun family event features environmental experts, educational displays on energy and water conservation, recycling and composting information, exhibits from local organizations, a walk in the park, live music, food, and various other activities.
 The Earth Day Fair attracts a few hundred visitors each year, as it aims to connect people to local resources and organizations, celebrate local sustainability efforts and enjoy a day together.

 The annual Marlborough Car Show is one of the city’s premiere summer events.
 Organized by the United Brethren Masonic Lodge in Marlborough and the Push Rods Car Club of Waltham, this free, fun exhibit takes place on Main Street and features more than 250 classics, muscle cars, hot rods, exotics and antiques.
-It is also a fundraising event that has quietly raised more than $75,000 for various local and regional charities.
+It is also a fundraising event that has quietly raised more than $100,000 for various local and regional charities.
+Watch a video from the 2017 Marlborough Car Show.

 The annual Evening of Giving has been a Marlborough social calendar highlight for over 20 years.
 The event is held in support of Roland’s House—the Marlboro-Hudson Homeless Shelter—and offers an evening of fundraising and socializing, fine food and drinks, and music and dancing.
 The Evening of Giving is typically held in late November or early December and draws more than 1,200 attendees.